TIY-LR-FEE/assignments/15-time-to-read/README.md

 ## Adventurer Mode

 In addition to the Explorer Mode requirements, make Words Per Minute configurable.
 So if I want to change the time to read calculation for really faster readers, the time to read will reflect closer to someone who may read 400wpm.

+Make a "reading speed" section at the top of the page.
+It should have four buttons: "Slow", "Normal", "Fast", "Genius".
+When the user clicks a button, it should immediately change the estimate for how long it will take to read.

+Slow should be 100wpm, Medium should be 230wpm, Fast should be 350wpm and Genius should be 500wpm.

 ## Epic Mode